jeffgeorge/vendor-ocd/README.md

 ## @TODO

 - [x] ~~Import what I've done so far~~
-- [ ] Figure out how to tell if stuff is actually owned or not
+- [x] ~~Figure out how to tell if stuff is actually owned or not~~ (ProTip: You can only see it in Kiosks, and it's in a "unlockStatuses" flag hanging off items)
-- [ ] Iterate over multiple vendors (Holiday, Levante . . uh . .
-Eververse maybe?)
+- [x] ~~Iterate over multiple vendors (Holiday, Levante . . uh . .
+Eververse maybe?)~~
+- [ ] Check more vendors?
+Eververse?
+Variks?
+- [ ] Add some extra flags for manually flushing login state, etc
 - [ ] idk other stuff